winitzki/scall/tutorial/programming_dhall.md

 Although each Dhall module exports only one value, that value may be a record with many fields.
 Record fields may contain values and/or types.
-In that way, Dhall modules may export a number of values and/or types:
+In that way, Dhall modules may export a number of values and  types:

 ```dhall
 -- This file is `./SimpleModule.dhall`.